ballzzpta/Shoutout-Command-approval-FB-setup/README.md

 ## Things to note:
   * Make sure you disable any shoutout commands(manual trigger) in order for this to work.
   * You can also use the **Viewer arrived** trigger in the events section to allow for an auto shoutout with this function
+  * If you want to test it as the streamer, you need to make sure that you go into the yes command and uncheck ignore streamer.
+Otherwise you need another account to test it

 Credits to cky for the approval of playing of clips.